shurutech/react-hook-tools/README.md

 - **`useInterval`**: Set up recurring functions at specified intervals.
 - **`useTimeout`**: Delay execution of a function for a specified time.
 - **`useDebouncedValue`**: Debounce a value, updating it after a specified delay.
+- **`useThrottledValue`**: Throttle a value, ensuring it updates only once within the specified delay period.
 - **`usePrevious`**: Capture and store the previous value of a state or prop.

 ## Installation